cafloyd/early-career/docs/early-career/community/communities-to-join.md

 Volunteering is always a great way to meet people while doing some good.
 There are two routes you could take with volunteering:

 1. Volunteering as a software engineer gives you the advantage of getting additional experience to put on your resume.
-2. I've also heard some people advise volunteering in a completely different context if you're looking to network.
+2. I've also heard some people recommend volunteering in a completely different context if you're looking to network.
 Volunteering at a food bank or as a poll worker or in some other non-tech role will let you meet people from different industries.
-If any of those people hear of an opening for a software engineer, you will likely be the one and only person that comes to mind.
+If any of those people hear of an opening for a software engineer, you will likely be the first person that comes to mind.

 :::